mghdotdev/stylelint-formatter-bitbucket/README.md

 # stylelint-formatter-bitbucket

-A stylelint formatter that uploads results as a report to BitBucket.
+A stylelint formatter that uploads results as a report to Bitbucket.

 Inspired by https://github.com/Sleavely/eslint-formatter-bitbucket